What is GST(Goods and Services Tax) in India? Complete Guide

 Let's illustrate the mechanism of GST levy, collection, and the division of revenue between the state and central government with an updated example:

 A merchant in Gujarat sells products valued at Rs.
 2 lakhs to a customer within the same state.
-The applicable tax rate on these products is 18%, which is divided equally between CGST and SGST at 9% each.
+The applicable tax rate on these products is 18%, divided equally between CGST and SGST at 9% each.
 Therefore, the total GST levied is Rs.
-36,000, which is equally split between the central and state government, with each receiving Rs.
+36,000, which is equally split between the central and state governments, with each receiving Rs.
 18,000 since the transaction is intra-state.

-Now, the same merchant conducts a sale of goods worth Rs.
+Now, the same merchant sells goods worth Rs.
 80,000 from Gujarat to Tamil Nadu.
 The tax rate for these goods stands at 18%.
 Consequently, the merchant charges an IGST of Rs.
 14,400 from the purchaser, attributed to the inter-state nature of the sale.
 This collected tax is then remitted to the central government.

-After the tax is collected, the distribution of this revenue between the central and state governments is determined based on where the supplied goods are consumed.
-To simplify and make the process of GST payments more efficient, the government has implemented a fully digitalized system.
-This enables all transactions related to GST payments to be conducted online, enhancing ease of access and efficiency for businesses and individuals alike.
+After the tax is collected, the revenue distribution between the central and state governments is determined based on where the supplied goods are consumed.
+The government has implemented a fully digitalised system to simplify and make the process of GST payments more efficient.
+It enables all transactions related to GST payments to be conducted online, enhancing ease of access and efficiency for businesses and individuals alike.

 Certainly, here's an explanation of how the Goods and Services Tax (GST) functions in India, without direct reference to "GST":